etotolo/blog_academic/content/home/about.md

 # Biography

 I am a research economist at FSD Kenya, specializing in inclusive finance, development economics and private sector development.
 This website is a space for data insights and analytics, and to reflect (i.e. rant) about what is happening in the Kenyan economy.
-Views are my own, not of my employer.
+Views are f course my own, not necessarily those of my employer.